Florian Neuhaus: Borussia Mönchengladbach

 After impressing in the 2.
 Bundesliga in his debut professional season with 1860 Munich, he moved to Borussia Mönchengladbach in summer 2017 on a long-term contract.
 He was immediately loaned to Fortuna Düsseldorf for the 2017–18 season, where his six goals and three assists in 27 second-tier matches helped Fortuna clinch the league title and promotion to the top flight.

 On 19 November 2019, Mönchengladbach announced that Neuhaus had penned a contract extension with the club lasting until 2024.
 At the time of signing, Neuhaus had made 50 appearances for 'Die Fohlen' and had contributed five goals and 10 assists in all competitions.
 He has gone on to play in all but two of Gladbach's Bundesliga outings during the 2018–19 season, and has only missed four league outings during the 2019–20 season, becoming a key part of Marco Rose's squad.
 On 12 September 2020, he scored two goals as Gladbach defeated Oberneuland by a score of 8–0 in the first round of the DFB-Pokal.

-On 28 July 2023, Neuhaus extended his contract with the club until 2027.
+On 28 July 2023, Neuhaus extended his contract with Mönchengladbach on a four-year deal, keeping him with the club until 2027.

+In July 2025, Neuhaus was fined and demoted to Mönchengladbach's under-23 squad after a video circulated online of the player insulting Mönchengladbach's then-sporting director Roland Virkus, calling him the "worst manager in the world", and criticized Virkus' decision to give Neuhaus an annual salary of €4 million.